Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/expose/_index.en.md

 Cause then I'd have my papers after only one year.
 Whereas a normal apprenticeship in Norway is two years in almost all fields.
 This alternative was also pretty fun.
-Because my teacher let me work on whatever, as long as it was IT focused and I documented it.
+Because my teacher let me work on whatever, as long as it was IT focused, and I documented it.

 The reason I still went to SkyLabs after all that is mostly money...
 Which also happens to seem like the root of my biggest problems at that company...